-To treat and detect diseases, your doctor may prescribe a nuclear medicine test.
-A nuclear medicine test utilizes radioactive tracers or materials which can be injected, swallowed or inhaled.
+To treat and detect diseases, your doctor may prescribe a nuclear medicine scan.
+A nuclear medicine scan utilizes radioactive tracers or materials which can be injected, swallowed or inhaled.
 These tracers flow through the body and can be detected with a camera to capture pictures of the potential illness or disease.

 Nuclear medicine can be used when your doctor needs a deeper look into tissue or organs.
 One of the most commonly used nuclear medicine tests is a heart scan.

 Your doctor will determine what nuclear medicine test you will need.
 Types of nuclear medicine tests include:

 Preparing for a nuclear medicine test usually means no caffeine 24 hours before the test and no food or drinks 6 hours before the test.
 Your doctor can help advise on the medicines that you should not take before the test to ensure the results are not altered.

 During nuclear medicine, you can expect the first step to be getting the radioactive tracers into your body.
 Nuclear medicine tracers can be placed into the body various ways like injected directly into a vein or swallowed.
 Once the radioactive tracers have been placed into the body, your physician will use a camera called a gamma camera to see the affected areas.
 The camera can detect the radioactive tracers and then turns that into an image.
 This type of imaging can take anywhere from 20 minutes to hours, depending on what images need to be taken.
 Consult with your doctor to ensure you know what to expect.

 Due to the low dosage of radioactive tracer, there are no known associated risks with nuclear medicine.
 The nuclear medicine only stays in the body for 60 hours, meaning it is not staying in the body causing harm.
 Contact your doctor to learn more about associated risks with nuclear medicine.

 You can get nuclear medicine tests at a Banner Health hospital, clinic or at select Banner Imaging locations.